mighdoll/sparkle/README.md

 Plans
 -------
 Sparkle is being revised to:
-# use a websocket based api between visualization clients and the server
+* use a websocket based api between visualization clients and the server
-# support multiple storage backends (file system, cassandra, kafka)
+* support multiple storage backends (file system, cassandra, kafka)
-# allow for easy application specific extensions of data transformations
+* allow for easy application specific extensions of data transformations
-# include a pre-built 'sg' launcher and a sample dashboard for
+* include a pre-built 'sg' launcher and a sample dashboard for streams

 More details in the [todo list](https://github.com/mighdoll/sparkle/blob/master/ToDo)